hyl29/iosbridge-prototyping/steps.md

 Make a New Project, Single View Application:

 ![](images/screenshots/image02.png)

 ![](images/screenshots/image03.png)

+# Create the Tab Bar Controller

 Delete the View Controller

-Drag the tab bar onto the canvas
+Find the Tab Bar Controller in the lower-right list of UI Elements, then drag it onto the canvas

 ![](images/screenshots/image04.png)

 ![](images/screenshots/image05.png)

-You can ctrl-click canvas to bring up the zoom menu and zoom out or in.
+Tip: We can ctrl-click canvas to bring up the zoom menu and zoom out or in.
 ![](images/screenshots/image07.png)

 Select the Tab Bar Controller, and in the right panel in the properties section,
 - In Simulated Metrics, choose a size to match your devices
 - Check 'is Initial View Controller'

 ![](images/screenshots/image08.png)

 Run